Part 2: How Netflix & others built companies around it

 Netflix was able to master customer self-service, understanding the consumer’s desire for it and then harnessing its power in a scalable way.

 Despite relying on a much more technologically-advanced platform to successfully deliver its service, most customers still don’t ever need to reach out to Netflix for setup or support.

 Just like in the beginning, customers can download the Netflix app, or navigate to the pre-loaded app on their smart TVs or streaming devices, to sign up for an account, enter billing information, and start watching from the wide variety of movies, shows and specials available.

 And while the company’s success is built upon the recurring subscription revenue model that requires no customer support at all, Netflix doesn’t ignore the fact that its customers might need help from time to time.
-While Netflix offers a telephone support line and live chat from its website, they also offer on-screen support.
+While Netflix offers a telephone support line and live chat from its website, it also offers on-screen support.

-Netflix’s model has been so successful that others have jumped onboard to the media streaming business.
-Some of the more popular ones are Amazon Prime Video and Hulu, but new competition will be seen in the near future from Disney, which recently announced plans for its Disney+ streaming service.
+Netflix’s model has been so successful that others have jumped on board the media streaming business.
+Some of the more popular ones are Amazon Prime Video and Hulu, but new competition will be seen in the near future from Disney, which announced plans for its Disney+ streaming service.